Trails and Guided Backcountry Tours

 The two most popular trails for snowshoeing are Williams Lake and Bull of The Woods/Wheeler Peak Trail #90.
 More trails including popular cross country ski trails can be found at Carson National Forest.
 For groomed cross country ski trails, check out the Enchanted Forest XC Ski Area near Red River.

-See all trails in Taos Ski Valley on HikingProject.com – free GPS coordinates, descriptions, photos and other info.
+See all the trails in Taos Ski Valley on HikingProject.com – free GPS coordinates, descriptions, photos and other info.

 Taos Avalanche Center forecasts, observations, and more information.